Tu Nokwe is an actress, known for Red Scorpion(1988),

 What the World Thinks of God (2004).

-Tu Nokwe was involved in the conceptualisation and ultimate performances of the following theaters:
+Tu Nokwe was involved in the conceptualisation and ultimate performances of the following theater productions:

 She also featured in the cast of Shaka Zulu and Red Scorpion, which were performed locally and internationally.